bbfrederick/rapidtide/docs/theoryofoperation.rst

-In contrast rapidtide (lets say it means Rapid Time Delay) is the newer faster, self-contained python program that implements an updated version of the RIPTiDe algorithm) estimates delay in every voxel and recursively refines an estimate of the "true" systemic noise signal propagating through the brain by shifting and merging the voxel timecourses to undo this effect.
+In contrast rapidtide (lets say it means Rapid Time Delay) is the newer faster, self-contained python program that implements an updated version of the RIPTiDe algorithm which estimates delay in every voxel and recursively refines an estimate of the "true" systemic noise signal propagating through the brain by shifting and merging the voxel timecourses to undo this effect.
 This refinement procedure is shown in Figure 5 of Tong, 2019 (reference 6 in the Physiology section below).
 In recent